Quantum field theory approach for multistage chemical kinetics in liquids: Discussion

 Terms appearing in both the MET and CMET but not in the IET are highlighted in red; terms appearing only in the CMET are highlighted in blue.
 With no initial correlations for IET (no colored terms present), it is easy to see that only two equations, Eqs.(\ref{eq:pAB_CMET}-\ref{eq:pCD_CMET}), give non-zero solutions for pair distribution functions.
 Thus, in the IET, one needs to solve only two coupled equations (\ref{eq:pAB_CMET}) and (\ref{Ca}) to obtain concentrations dynamics.
-In the MET, the number of equations giving non-zero solutions for pair distribution functions increases up to four Eqs.(\ref{eq:pAB_CMET}-\ref{eq:pBC_CMET}).
-All of the equations (\ref{Ca}-\ref{eq:pDD_CMET}) have to be solved for CMET.
+In the MET, the number of equations giving non-zero solutions for pair distribution functions increases up to four Eqs.(\ref{eq:pAB_CMET}-\ref{eq:pBC_CMET}) but still only equations (\ref{eq:pAB_CMET}) and (\ref{Ca}) are needed to compute the concentration dynamics.
+For CMET, all the pair correlations are non-zero, but only solutions of (\ref{eq:pAB_CMET}), (\ref{eq:pAA_CMET}), and ((\ref{eq:pBB_CMET}) are needed to compute $p_{AB}$ which is then used in equation (\ref{Ca}).
+For the reversible reaction $A+B\leftrightarrow C+D$, all pair correlations need to be computed (not shown).